AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/assets-pim-integration.md

 - The `src/dx-excshell-1/actions/model` folder contains `aemAssetEvent.js` and `errors.js` files, which are used by the action to parse the received event and handle errors respectively.

-- The `src/dx-excshell-1/actions/generic/index.js` file uses the aforementioned modules to orchestrate the metadata retrieval and update.
+- The `src/dx-excshell-1/actions/generic/index.js` file uses the previously mentioned modules to orchestrate the metadata retrieval and update.

     ```javascript
     ...